kyma-project/community/docs/governance/01-governance.md

 * Perform maintenance tasks for his/her projects
 * As an assignee, treat issues assigned to a current release with priority
 * Monitor [Slack](http://slack.kyma-project.io)
 * Triage GitHub issues and perform pull request reviews for other maintainers and the community.
-Follow the [labels workflow](/governance/#issues-workflow-issues-workflow) document
 * In general, continue to be willing to spend at least 50% of his/her time working on Kyma (~2.5 business days per week).

-### Process for becoming a maintainer (aka codeowner)
+### Process for becoming a codeowner

 * Express interest to the existing maintainers that you or your organization are interested in becoming a maintainer.
 Depending on whether you are an individual or a corporate contributor/maintainer, a different contributor license agreement applies.